Checkmarx/JS-SCP/src/error-handling-logging/logging.md

 rs.on('data', data => hasher.update(data));

 rs.on('end', () => {
-  //Part 2 - See below
+  // Part 2 - See below
 });
 ```